TaylorJadin/jadin.me-jekyll/_posts/2019-01-14-digid-and-media-consumption.md

 *[Source](https://pixabay.com/en/media-social-media-apps-998990/)*

-Soon, as platforms like Twitter, Facebook and Reddit became more popular I began to find myself spending more time there and transitioning more of my reading time away from individual sites.
+Soon, as social media platforms became more popular I began to find myself spending more time there and transitioning more of my reading time away from individual sites.
 Jumping forward to about 6 months ago I realized that I was seeking out way less individual news sources than I ever had and instead spent most of my reading time on Twitter, Facebook and Reddit.
-I noticed that the news sites I did intentionally visit were whittled down to only a few because it was easier to just visit Twitter, Reddit and Facebook.
+I noticed that the news sites I did intentionally visit were whittled down to only a few because it was easier to just visit Twitter and Reddit.

 This all makes sense.
 Platforms like these live and die on their ability to keep people engaged.
 The business models of these sites are based around getting you to spend more time on them, so that you view and engage with advertisements they get paid to display.
-These websites are engineered to make you want to visit them as often as possible and for you to feel like there is always more to discover on them.
+These sites are engineered to make you want to visit them as often as possible and for you to feel like there is always more to discover on them.

 ## Why does it matter?

 The media I consume online is certainly one of the ingredients that make up my persona.
 At the risk of sounding dramatic, why wouldn't I want to have control over that part of what makes me, me?
-That being said, I know that I don't want to just stop reading articles and blog posts, so I needed something else to shift those habits over to.
-It is also worth noting that I don't personally feel the need to completely cut these platforms out of my life, but that I just want to spend less time visiting them.
+That being said, I know that I don't want to just stop reading articles and blog posts, so I needed something else to shift those habits over to.[^0]

 ## Tiny Tiny RSS